EMV® payment software development strategy

 Kernel integration and debugging stage

-The development of the Level 2 embedded kernels into payment terminals starts when the hardware part proves sufficient stability.
+The development of the EMV Level 2 kernels, and their integration into payment terminals starts when the hardware part proves sufficient stability.

-During the set up of development environment, software engineers operate some verifications of the hardware functionality while the dedicated project manager sets the delivery planning in coordination with the development and validation departments.
+During the set up of the development environment, software engineers operate some verifications of the hardware functionality while the dedicated project manager sets the delivery planning in coordination with the development and validation departments.
+More information about our software quality assessment HERE.

 ” EMV Level 1*, contact or contactless has to be stable before integration of upper layers”